Ogbogu-FsDev/MotionSensor-RaspberryPICO-IOT/README.md

 <p>
 <b>Current Project Issues:</b>
-whilst working on this project i have encountered a few issue, here i will state the current issues with my project and upadate my read me on my resolve.
+whilst working on this project I have encountered a few issue, here I will state the current issues with my project and update my read me on my resolve.
-- <b>wifi connection</b> - make sure to turn the PICO on and off for a fresh restart, this makes it easier to connect to the wifi with out any errors occuring.
+- <b>WIFI connection</b> - make sure to turn the PICO on and off for a fresh restart, this makes it easier to connect to the WIFI with out any errors occurring.
-- <b>buzzer</b> - recieves electricty causing the buzzer to be triggered when the alarm system is in occurence with the 'else' statment and 'buzzer.deinit()' is declared but proves not to work.
+- <b>buzzer</b> - receives electricity causing the buzzer to be triggered when the alarm system is in occurrence with the 'else' statement and 'buzzer.deinit()' is declared but proves not to work.
 </p>
 <img align="left" src="https://www.diyprojectslab.com/wp-content/uploads/2022/11/Raspberry-pi-pico-W-Led-blinking.gif" />
 <div align="left">